Nashville, Tennessee: Media

-Nashville is also home to cable networks Country Music Television (CMT), among others.
+Nashville is also home to cable networks Country Music Television (CMT) and RFD-TV, among others.
 CMT's master control facilities are located in New York City with other Viacom properties.
 The Top 20 Countdown and CMT Insider are taped in their Nashville studios.
 Shop at Home Network was once based in Nashville, but the channel signed off in 2008.

 Several FM and AM radio stations broadcast in the Nashville area, including five college stations and one LPFM community radio station.
-Nashville is ranked as the 44th largest radio market in the United States.
+Nashville is ranked as the 39th largest radio market in the United States.
 WSM-FM is owned by Cumulus Media and is 95.5 FM.
-WSM-AM, owned by Gaylord Entertainment Company, can be heard nationally on 650 AM or online at WSM Online from its studios located inside the Gaylord Opryland Resort & Convention Center.
+WSM-AM, owned by Gaylord Entertainment Company, is based on the Gaylord Opryland Resort & Convention Center.
 WSM is famous for carrying live broadcasts of the Grand Ole Opry, through which it helped spread the popularity of country music in America, and continues to broadcast country music throughout its broadcast day.
 WLAC, whose over-the-air signal is heard at 1510 AM, is an iHeartMedia-owned talk station which was originally sponsored by the Life and Casualty Insurance Company of Tennessee, and its competitor WWTN is owned by Cumulus.

-Several major motion pictures have been filmed in Nashville, including The Green Mile, The Last Castle, Gummo, The Thing Called Love, Two Weeks, Coal Miner's Daughter, Nashville, and Country Strong, as well as the ABC television series Nashville.
+Several major motion pictures have been filmed in Nashville, including The Green Mile, The Matrix, The Last Castle, Gummo, Starman, The Thing Called Love, Two Weeks, Coal Miner's Daughter, Nashville, and Country Strong, as well as the ABC television series Nashville and another upcoming ABC television series 9-1-1 Nashville.